 - Auto heading mode will disengage when the ERC levers are moved to the neutral position.
-You must engage auto heading at the selected active helm. - Requesting a helm transfer places the autopilot into standby mode.
+The auto heading must be engaged at the selected active helm. - Requesting a helm transfer places the autopilot into standby mode.
 Any required inputs will need to be entered at the selected active helm. - Skyhook will disengage when the transfer button is pressed the second time.
 Skyhook must be engaged at the selected active helm. - If auto heading is activated, the helm transfer functionality is disabled.
 Turn this feature off and resume the transfer.
 At the selected active helm, engage auto heading. - If route mode is activated, the helm transfer functionality is disabled.
 Turn this feature off and resume the transfer.
-At the selected active helm, engage route mode. - Route mode (waypoint sequencing) control of the route and display of route data on your chartplotter does not automatically transfer to the chartplotter at the active helm.
-You must turn on the chartplotter at the selected active helm, input the waypoint route to be tracked, and engage route mode.
+At the selected active helm, engage route mode. - Route mode (waypoint sequencing) control of the route and display of route data on the chartplotter does not automatically transfer to the chartplotter at the active helm.
+The chartplotter must be turned on at the selected active helm, input the waypoint route to be tracked, and engage route mode.